KubeRocketCI/docs/docs/user-guide/application.md

 * **Edit application** - edit the application by selecting the options icon next to its name in the applications list, and then selecting **Edit**.
 For details see the [Edit Existing Application](#edit-existing-application) section.
 * **Delete application** - remove application by clicking the vertical ellipsis button and then selecting **Delete**.

-  :::note
+  :::warning
     The application that is used in a CD pipeline cannot be removed.
   :::

 There are also options to sort the applications: